replicatedhq/ship/README.md

 - Web based "admin console" to provide initial configuration of [Helm](https://helm.sh/) values and create [Kustomize](https://kustomize.io/) overlays
 - Ability to run with or without the admin console to support running in headless and automated pipelines
 - Merge [Helm](https://helm.sh/) charts with override values and then with custom overlays using [Kustomize](https://kustomize.io/)
-- Deploy [Helm](https://helm.sh/) charts without tiller to a Kubernetes cluster
+- Deploy [Helm](https://helm.sh/) charts without Tiller to a Kubernetes cluster
 - Enables [GitOps](https://www.weave.works/blog/the-gitops-pipeline) workflows to update third party applications

 # Operating modes